 Where we store your information

-If at any time we transfer your information to, or store it in, countries located outside of the EEA (other than the US), we will ensure that appropriate safeguards are in place for that transfer and storage as required by applicable law.
+If at any time we transfer your information to, or store it in, countries located outside of the EEA (other than the US), we will ensure that appropriate safeguards are in place for that transfer and storage as required by the applicable laws.
 This is because some countries outside of the EEA do not have adequate data protection laws equivalent to those in the EEA.

-Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
+Cookies are text files placed on your computer to collect standard internet log information and visitor behavior information.
 We may use this information to track visitor use of the website and to compile statistical reports on website activity.
 For further information visit www.aboutcookies.org or www.allaboutcookies.org.
 You can set your browser not to accept cookies and the above websites tell you how to remove cookies from your browser.
 However, in a few cases some of our website features may not function as a result.

 Changes to This Policy

 If you do not agree with any aspect of the updated policy you must immediately notify us.

 - Contacting your investment manager